Sulfacetamide and Prednisolone

 Use: Labeled Indications

-Inflammatory ocular conditions: Treatment of steroid-responsive inflammatory ocular conditions in which a corticosteroid is indicated and where infection is present or there is a risk of infection; chronic anterior uveitis; corneal injury from chemical, radiation or thermal burns; penetration of foreign bodies.
+Inflammatory ocular conditions: Treatment of steroid-responsive inflammatory ocular conditions (where either a superficial bacterial ocular infection or the risk of bacterial ocular infection exists) of the palpebral and bulbar conjunctiva, cornea, and anterior segment of the globe; chronic anterior uveitis; corneal injury from chemical, radiation, or thermal burns; penetration of foreign bodies

-Hypersensitivity to sulfacetamide, prednisolone, other sulfonamides or corticosteroids, or any component of the formulation; active viral infections (including herpes simplex keratitis, vaccinia, varicella) of the cornea or conjunctiva, fungal infection of ocular structures, or mycobacterial ocular infections
+Hypersensitivity to sulfacetamide, prednisolone, other sulfonamides or corticosteroids, or any component of the formulation; viral diseases (including epithelial herpes simplex keratitis [dendritic keratitis], vaccinia, varicella) of the cornea or conjunctiva; fungal diseases of ocular structures; mycobacterial ocular infections

 Inflammatory ocular conditions: Ophthalmic:

-Ointment: Apply ~1/2 inch ribbon to lower conjunctival sac 3 to 4 times/day and 1 to 2 times at night
+Ointment: Apply ~1/2 inch ribbon to lower conjunctival sac 3 to 4 times daily and 1 to 2 times at night

 Solution: Instill 2 drops every 4 hours